-The stomach is a hollow organ located in the upper abdomen that contains and liquefies food as part of the digestive process (87).
+The stomach is a hollow organ located in the upper abdomen that contains and liquefies food as part of the digestive process [89].
 Often, stomach cancer does not present symptoms until it has grown.
-These symptoms include "discomfort in the stomach area, feeling full or bloated after a small meal, nausea and vomiting, and weight loss" (87).
-Although the cause of stomach cancer is unknown, some risk factors for developing stomach cancer include being older, being male, being Asian, Pacific Islander, Hispanic or African American, eating foods that are smoked, salted, or pickled, smoking, and having had stomach conditions such as inflammation and ulcers (87).
+These symptoms include "discomfort in the stomach area, feeling full or bloated after a small meal, nausea and vomiting, and weight loss" [89].
+Although the cause of stomach cancer is unknown, some risk factors for developing stomach cancer include being older, being male, being Asian, Pacific Islander, Hispanic or African American, eating foods that are smoked, salted, or pickled, smoking, and having had stomach conditions such as inflammation and ulcers [89].
 The Collaborative on Health and the Environment cites a good amount of evidence linking stomach cancer to nickel and limited amount of evidence linking stomach cancer to lead.

-Numerous other compounds (that are not Zeneca COCs) are cited by the Collaborative on Health and the Environment cancer.
+Numerous other compounds (that are not Zeneca COCs) are cited by the Collaborative on Health and the Environment as being associated with stomach cancer.